dvanderrijst/Thesis/SchoutenTwoComp/policies/ARP/README.md

 The class ModelARP_2Comp is used.

 With these settings, two sort of results are obtained.
-1. Pure policies, which are the actions obtained without markov manipulation
+1. Pure policies, which are the actions obtained without Roby.markov manipulation
-2. All policies, which are the actions obtained using markov manipulaition and therefor also the actions for transient states are found.
+2. All policies, which are the actions obtained using Roby.markov manipulaition and therefor also the actions for transient states are found.